 A standardized application software environment is part of the Distributed Radio concept.
 It is envisioned that some of the system processing is accomplished with one or more software applications hosted on an IMA platform.
 ARINC Specification 653 defines an interface standard between the operating system software and the system’s application software.
 ARINC 653 defines the communication services and memory management facilities expected to be used with Distributed Radios.

 The placement of software applications is distributed among the IMA’s network of processors.
 There are several applications hosted on each processor.
 These applications may originate from different avionics sources and be integrated into the selected implementation of the core processing hardware.
 It is necessary to ensure reliable software partitioning to create “brick walls” between applications, especially where these applications may be different levels of software criticality.
+Common services such as codecs, crypto, communalized interfaces are TBD.

 Reliability and availability goals may be satisfied by hosting software applications on multiple IMA platforms capable of self-monitoring and fault tolerance.